Community Climate Fund Success Stories

 Amount awarded: £5,000

-Exchanging metal halide light fittings with far more efficient and reliable LED floodlights shall save carbon contributions, energy and financial expenditure.
-In addition, the freed up electrical capacity permits plans with Lower Beeding Parish Council to initiate on-site electric vehicle charging points.
+Exchanging metal halide light fittings with far more efficient and reliable LED floodlights will save carbon, energy, and capital over the long-term.
+Specifically, the Club expect the replacement of the lights will save nearly 2 tonnes of carbon each year, which equates to driving nearly 7,000 miles in a car.
+In addition, the freed up electrical capacity supports plans with Lower Beeding Parish Council to create on-site electric vehicle charging points.

 Friends of Horsham Park